nvimdev/lspsaga.nvim/README.md

 -- 1: thin border | 2: rounded border | 3: thick border
 -- border_style = 1
 -- rename_prompt_prefix = '➤',
+-- if you don't use nvim-lspconfig you must pass your filetype and server -- command into this table
+-- like server_filetype_map.scala = 'metals'
+-- server_filetype_map = {}

 saga.init_lsp_saga {
   your custom option here